 - 1 tsp coconut sugar or brown sugar

 - 1/2-1 cup panko style bread crumbs, gluten free if desired

 - 1 tbsp fresh lime juice, or wedges of lime to serve

 - green onions for garnish

 - 2-4 tbsp gochujang

-- Place the cornstarch in one bowl and the bread crumbs in a second bowl.
-Prepare your tempeh wings by removing each piece of tempeh from the marinade, tossing it in the cornstarch, tapping off any excess starch then putting it back into the marinade, making sure to coat the entire piece, before dipping it into the bread crumbs to coat.
-Set aside and repeat with the remaining pieces.
+- Make your dipping stations: add cornstarch to one bowl and bread crumbs to a second bowl.
+Dip each tempeh wing by removing it from the marinade, tossing it in cornstarch then tapping off excess starch, coating the tempeh in marinade once more, then dipping it in the bread crumbs to coat.
+Repeat with the remaining pieces.

 - To bake: Place the prepared tempeh wings on a parchment or silicon mat lined baking tray and spray or drizzle with oil.
 Bake for 10 minutes, then flip and bake an additional 6-10 minutes until golden and cripsy on each side.

 To fry: test that the oil is hot, it should be 350 ºF if checking with a thermometer, or you can test with a small piece of tempeh: the oil should bubble/boil vigorously around it and the piece of tempeh should float to the surface fairly quickly after being dropped in.
 When the oil is heated, fry in batches, 1-2 minutes on each side, until the wings are a rich golden brown.
 Remove from oil and place on a paper towel lined plate.

 - Optional: add the fresh lime juice to the remaining marinade and drizzle over tempeh wings once they have cooked.
 This will make them less crispy but extra flavorful.